nirmaladvani/react-projects/README.md

 ## 🚀 Live Demo

-🌐 Your site is live at: [nirmaladvani.github.io/react-projects](https://nirmaladvani.github.io/react-projects/)
+🌐 Demo is live at: [nirmaladvani.github.io/react-projects](https://nirmaladvani.github.io/react-projects/)

 Explore all mini apps in one place!